 Home Prices Of California Metro Areas

-It is no secret that the average home prices in California is double the national median home prices.
-Alex Carlucci of Gustan Cho Associates has recently completed housing sales numbers for Southern California.
-Alex said the following:
+It is no secret that the average home price in California is double the national median home prices.

 In August 2020, the six-county region’s median price reached $640,000 in August 2020, up 12.9% from a year earlier.
 In Los Angeles County, existing single-family home sales dropped by 3.9% from July and fell by 5.2% from August 2019.
 The median price rose by 7.9% from a year earlier to $677,260.
 Orange County sales the biggest jump in sales (13.7%) from a year earlier.
 The median price rose by 14.8% from a year earlier to $930,000.
 The Metropolitan Los Angeles housing market posted a year-over-year increase of 4.4% in sales.
 Compared to July, sales decreased by 1.7%.
 The median home price of the Los Angeles Metropolitan region rose to $615,000, up 12.8% from last year.
 Compared to July, the median price increased by 4.2%.
 The sales figures are still lagging if we compare them to last year.
 The rise in home prices and sales have shifted the market conditions to a balanced one.
 The inventory still remains tight.
 The Unsold Inventory in Los Angeles Metro Area is 2.3 months.

 Despite the state of the national economy due to the coronavirus outbreak, the housing market in all metropolitan areas of the state remains strong.
 There is still more demand for housing than inventory in all metropolitan areas throughout the state.

 Buying A Home In Redding California Versus Metropolitan Areas In The State

 Buying A Home In Redding California is hands down a great investment if you are looking for a smaller town in California where the people are friendly, the home prices are well below the median home prices in the state, and the scenery is beautiful.